kcleal/dysgu/README.rst

 ----------------
 There are a choice of three models per read type.
 By default, a diploid model will be used that takes into account changes in read-depth around break sites.
-This model is preferred as it often attains higher precision in germline samples.
-However, for somatic samples e.g. tumors, copy number changes, poly-clonality or poly-ploidy can lead to events with low allelic fraction.
+This model is preferred as it often attains higher precision in germline whole-genome samples.
+However, for somatic samples (e.g. tumors) copy number changes, poly-clonality or poly-ploidy can lead to events with low allelic fraction.
 For such samples, a non-diploid model might work better.
 This is selected by applying `--diploid False`.
 A model with no information on allelic fraction will then be utilized.